 Suncorp strives to make a real difference by building the financial, social and natural hazard resilience of our communities.

-In 2018-19 Suncorp invested $9.2 million in our communities, including $7.5 million in cash contributions and $838,025 in volunteering.
-Our employees are inspired and enabled to make a difference in the communities where they live and work through our Brighter Futures program.
+In 2018-19, Suncorp invested $9.2 million in communities, including $7.5 million in cash contributions and $838,025 in volunteering.
+Our employees are inspired to make a difference in the communities where they live and work through our Brighter Futures program.
 This program allows our people to volunteer and give to the charities and issues they care about the most.

-In response to the devastating attacks on two Christchurch mosques in March 2019, Suncorp donated $50,000 to St John New Zealand in recognition of the work of their emergency services personnel, and to support community health services.
+In response to the devastating attacks on two Christchurch mosques in March 2019, Suncorp donated $50,000 to St John New Zealand in recognition of their emergency services personnel and to support community health services.

-Suncorp also made a donation of $50,000 to the Red Cross Drought Appeal to support Aussie farmers doing it tough.
-We also offer our financial relief package to impacted agribusiness customers, providing them with flexible finance options during what has been one of the driest periods in Australia’s history.
+Suncorp also made a donation of $50,000 to the Red Cross Drought Appeal to support Aussie farmers.
+We also offer financial relief to impacted agribusiness customers, providing flexible finance options during what has been one of the driest periods in Australia’s history.

 And, within days of the Townsville floods, Suncorp made a $200,000 donation to the Red Cross to help support flood-affected communities in North Queensland.

 Since launching our Reconciliation Action Plan in May 2018 we’ve supported National Reconciliation Week and NAIDOC Week with events across Australia.
 We’ve also supported employment pathways for Aboriginal and Torres Strait Islander candidates.